theogiraudet/Bookshelf/docs/modules/block.md

 ---

 To create a new registry, you need to define an array within the `bs:const block.mapping_registry` storage.
 Each new registry should be namespaced, and each element must include `set`, `attrs`, and `type`.
-Here’s how you can define a new mapping registry:
+Here's how you can define a new mapping registry:

 ```{code-block} mcfunction
 :force: